sean-she/PhotoFlow/.taskmaster/docs/prd.md

 - **Delta Sync**: Process of detecting and uploading only new/changed photos
 - **Selection**: A client's choice to include a photo in their final set
 - **Submission**: Final locking of client selections, preventing further changes
+- **Auto-Submission**: Automatic submission of unsubmitted clients when album deadline passes
+- **Resubmission**: Process of allowing a client who has already submitted to modify and resubmit their selections
 - **Review Photos**: Thumbnails and previews shared for client selection
 - **Final Photos**: High-resolution edited photos delivered after selection
 - **Lightroom Collection**: A grouping of photos within Lightroom Classic